alcahir/Python-Course/Session_1/README.md

 ```

 #### Task 8
-Implement a Python function `task_8` with given list of integers,
+Implement a Python function `task_8` with given list of integers.
-return a new list such that each element at index `i` of the new list is the product of all the numbers in the original array except the one at `i`.
+Return a new list such that each element at index `i` of the new list is the product of all the numbers in the original array except the one at `i`.
 ```python
 >>> foo([1, 2, 3, 4, 5])
 [120, 60, 40, 30, 24]